 - The rule now includes provisions aimed at preventing ELD from being used to message off-duty drivers or otherwise pressure drivers to break federal safety regulations.

-- ELD in the new mandate are more sophisticated than those called for in the 2010 rule.
+- ELD in the new mandate is more sophisticated than those called for in the 2010 rule.
 They must be integrated with the truck engines as well as tamper-proof, although they can include manual notations to further explain or correct the records.

 - The final rule goes into effect two years after publication, providing carriers and owner-operators with time to implement new hardware and systems.
 If the November 30 date holds, that would mean an effective date in late 2016.